neyneyalldayday/readMe-generator/README.md

 ## Installation

-initialization of the file and then npm install
+initialize with npm and then instal your requirements with npm install

 ## usage

-use this program on the command line in yout terminal. just follow prompts
+follow the propts on the command line

 ## contributor

-nene just had to work
+none

 ## Tests
 jest